yandex-cloud/docs/en/_api-ref/datalens/function-ref/time-series-functions.md

 ---

 # Time series functions
 Time series functions provide various ways to look up values corresponding to a specific time or offset along a given time axis.

 In a certain way this functionality is similar to the window function [LAG](LAG.md).
 The main difference is that `LAG` is indifferent to the actual values of the dimensions being used, and operates over positional offsets specified in _rows_, while time series functions use specific values and value offsets in date/time units like days, hours or seconds.
-This makes them sensitive to "holes" in data, i.e. when values for a certain date are missing.
+This makes them sensitive to missing values in data.
 As a result of this `AGO(SUM([Sales]), [Date], "year")` will return `NULL` if the same-date row for the previous year is missing.

 ## [AGO](AGO.md)